 Having reached 31st March 2022, it is now time for the Fund to undertake the triennial Actuarial Valuation, to create an up-to-date position of the Fund's pension liabilities.
 After the Actuarial Valuation exercise has been completed, attention will turn to the Fund's investment strategy, to consider whether it remains in tune with the scheme's liabilities.
-It would be wrong to prejudge the formal Investment Strategy Review, but what seems reasonable to say is that the Fund's investment approach is likely to continue to reflect a sensible diversification of investment risk, keeping the need to generate sufficient returns to pay the benefits in mind, and also being mindful of the long-term nature of investing whilst addressing the increasing ESG challenges we face.
+It would be wrong to prejudge the formal Investment Strategy Review, but what seems reasonable to say is that the Fund's investment risk, keeping the need to generate sufficient returns to pay the benefits in mind, and also being mindful of the long-term nature of investing whilst addressing the increasing ESG challenges we face.